IltonSeixas/IltonSeixas/README.md

 Implementing low-latency caching layers with **Redis** and building flexible, efficient data-fetching layers using **GraphQL** to eliminate over-fetching and under-fetching.

 ### Message Brokers & Event Streaming
-Orchestrating asynchronous communication, event-driven architectures, and high-throughput data pipelines using **RabbitMQ** and **Apache Kafka** to guarantee decoupled services and strict data reliability.
+Orchestrating asynchronous communication, event-driven architectures, and high-throughput data pipelines.
+Experienced in managing workloads using traditional enterprise brokers like **RabbitMQ** and **Apache Kafka**, as well as building serverless, edge-native message queues with **Cloudflare Queues** to guarantee decoupled services and strict data reliability.

 ---